Nikhilsai-M/Scalar_scheduler/README.md

 Notes:
 - `MAIL_TO` is optional.
 If omitted, host/admin notifications go to the host user email stored in the database.
 - For Gmail, use a Google App Password instead of your normal account password.
-- To use PostgreSQL later, change the Prisma datasource provider and replace `DATABASE_URL`.
+- Ensure PostgreSQL is installed and running locally, and the database `scalar_scheduler` is created before running migrations.

 ### 3. Install Dependencies